 My girls got better and better at controlling the paint and getting it to move in all different directions across the paper.
 I had to keep cutting out hearts to keep up with them!

 These puddle-painted hearts would make lovely Valentines.
 You could write a message on the back, or glue them to colored paper.
 I think they would look great taped in a window, or mounted as a group on black paper and framed.
+So many different ideas to try with these little paper hearts.
 Instant bright and happy art for February!